DS-260 Form: What You Need to Know When Filing

 What Is the National Visa Center?

 The NVC is part of the U.S. Department of State.
 The NVC coordinates the second step in your visa processing, taking on the case instead of the U.S. Embassy because you are applying from abroad.
+The welcome notice from the NVC includes:

 • An invoice number